pdfgrep 1.4.0 is now available and contains many improvements and new features. Thanks to everyone who helped with this release!

 pdfgrep now optionally prints a warning (with --warn-empty

-) if a PDF file contains no searchable text.
-This prevents surprises when searching e.g scanned documents, that usually consist only of images although they appear to contain text.
+searching e.g scanned documents, that usually consist only of images

-You can now change the prefix separator with --match-prefix-separator
+You can now change the prefix separator with

 to something else: